hammerlab/infiltrate-rnaseq-pipeline/README.md

 rm jobs/*
 python make_jobs.py
 kubectl create -f ./jobs
-kubectl get jobs | grep 'process' | wc -l # should be 126. all the download jobs are still in there as completed wc -l ../list_of_data.txt # should be 125, but do not have line break at end so actually 126
+kubectl get jobs | grep 'process' | wc -l # should be 126. all the download jobs are still in there as completed.
+ACTUALLY SHOULD BE 126/2 = 63. wc -l ../list_of_data.txt # should be 125, but do not have line break at end so actually 126
 ```